Building APM 2.52 Quadcopter with ST360 kit

 This was the toughest job for me as I don't have much experience of soldering.
 Having a bad and old soldering iron did not help either.
 I did a shoddy job in connecting the XT60 connector.
 Luckily, I purchased several pairs although only one is necessary.
 The plastic kept melting and the connector pins detached as a result.
 After losing several connectors (which don't appear to be of great quality either), I managed to connect one with the ESC power connectors.
 Attaching the bullet connectors (which came with the frame kit) with the motors was a relatively easy task.

 The heat shrink that I purchased was too narrow to fit.
 I should have purchased a wider one.
 I used a 3M Micropore tape to insulate the joints.
-Hope these are insulators !
-Grin
+Hope these are insulators ! ;D

 The XT60 connector that I soldered with the ESC won't last long.
 Maybe I'd purchase a readymade one so that I won't have to detach this particular connector repeatedly.